Dimension 1 - Social Strategy

 Detail 1.A.1.4.3

 Financial Service Providers (regulated and unregulated) are supervised by national authorities according to national AML/FT law.
-Check if the provider has appropriate anti-money laundering systems and policies (this is also part of the KYC/Know Your Client check) in place to comply with the regulator (e.g. screening of controversial transactions and borrowers in sanctions list or PEP/Political Exposed Person identification or also internal controls to prevent corruption and bribery from employees (e.g. misappropriation of assets, frauds).
+Check if the provider has appropriate anti-money laundering systems and policies (this is also part of the KYC/Know Your Client check) in place to comply with regulatory provisions (e.g. screening of controversial transactions and borrowers in sanctions list or PEP/Political Exposed Person identification) or also internal controls to prevent corruption and bribery from employees (e.g. misappropriation of assets, frauds).

 Field examples / Guidance for implementation

-The risk is of unintended harm is linked to providing financial services, and even greater when clients are poor or vulnerable, because often they are not as able as others to understand terms and conditions, to advocate for their rights, to recognize and avoid fraud, or even to distinguish among various product offerings to select the one best adapted to their needs.
+The risk of unintended harm is linked to providing financial services (notably to credit), and even greater when clients are poor or vulnerable, because often they are not as able as others to understand terms and conditions, to advocate for their rights, to recognize and avoid fraud, or even to distinguish among various product offerings to select the one best adapted to their needs.

 Evidence shows that the types of harm that clients have experienced due to use of financial products and services include over-indebtedness, loss of productive assets, loss of funds due to corrupt employees or agents, loss of funds due to fraud, abusive land seizure, abusive detention in case of default of payment, bribery, increased child labor, gender-based violence, reduced access (for example, if non-repayment of a loan leads to blacklisting), depression, and stress.